Silas Jayne

 Silas Carter Jayne (July 3, 1907 – July 13, 1987) was a Chicago-based stable owner, horse trainer, and horse trader who was heavily involved in criminal activity, including fraud, intimidation, arson, and murder.
-He covered up the infamous Peterson-Schuessler murders and hired the murder of his stepbrother.
-Silas was also tried and acquitted of arson in 1980, after he allegedly had a former cellmate start a fire in a stable where men against whom he had a grudge kept their horses.
-Jayne died of leukemia in 1987, aged 80.
+He covered up the infamous Peterson-Schuessler murders and, much later, arranged for the killing of his stepbrother George.
+In 1980, Silas was also tried and acquitted of arson, after he allegedly persuaded a former cellmate of his to start a fire in a stable, where men against whom Silas had a grudge kept their horses.
+Silas died of leukemia in 1987, aged 80.